Skip to content

 Reviewed byAhmed Samir

 There are now 5.66 billion social media users worldwide, roughly 70% of the global population.
 Choosing where to focus your business marketing means understanding what each platform actually does, who uses it, and whether it fits your goals.
-This list covers over 40 active social media sites and apps, grouped by category, with current monthly active user (MAU) counts and practical business applications.
+This list covers over 40 active social media platforms and apps, grouped by category, with current monthly active user (MAU) counts and practical business applications.
 ProfileTree, a Belfast-based digital agency, maintains this guide as a reference for businesses building their social media marketing strategies.

 Social Media in Numbers